CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### How to handle secrets
 First thing first, as mentioned above any secret must be obfuscated, without a doubt.
 String obfuscation is a technique that via XOR, AES or other encryption algorithms modifies the confidential string or a file such that it cannot be de-obfuscated without the initial encryption key.

-Unfortunately, obfuscating strings or files and commiting them to the repository might not be enough.
+Unfortunately, obfuscating strings or files and committing them to the repository might not be enough.
 What if there is a colleague who has access to the source repository or someone who might want to steal these secrets and hand it out?
 Simply downloading the repository and printing the de-obfuscated string into a console would do it.

 Essentially, the secret should be visible only for the right developer in any circumstances.
 Especially, for mono-repository projects where many teams are contributing to simultaneously.
 That is where the GPG comes into play.